 Having read just about anything of worth over the past few years and researched a whole raft of opinions and ideas I have had time to mull things under and arrived at a conclusion.
 This is a conclusion that is born against fashionable views and regular opinions.
 Not that these things are worth much, fashionable views rarely offer anything except distraction and a drift towards meaninglessness.
 After a lifetime of questions and study and some writing and even more experience – not all of it wanted and some of it very much regretted – my thoughts are washed ashore like flotsam and jetsam upon an inclining beach.

 Looking down at the particulars of what can be seen I will describe what remains intact.
 For the most part it is a Catholic faith and this is a faith based upon a vow to Jesus Christ in whom my salvation depends.
 What surprised me is the grace that arrives after making such a vow – as long as it is a heartfelt sacrifice to an acknowledged Saviour.
 For many many years I hesitated before making my vow to Jesus because I did not truly believe I had the strength to carry out my promise.
 After reaching a point where it was difficult to descend much further I finally made that vow and discovered that divine assistance had empowered me so that I no longer felt enslaved.
-I have not drunk alcohol since June 9th, 2014.
+I have not drunk alcohol since June 2014.
 They say a man is only as strong as his weakest link and alcohol had undone whatever remained of my principles in my travels around the world.
 My weakest link became my strongest link.
-I thank my wife for her prayers and Mary The Mediatrix of all Graces for everything that happened on 8th June 2014.
+I thank Marya for her prayers and The Mediatrix of all Graces for hearing those prayers.

 My faith in Catholicism affirms Roman Catholic traditional teaching and prefers to place some healthy distance between doctrine established over nearly two thousand years and the all pervasive modernist views which appear from almost anywhere these days.
 And I believe heaven and hell exist.
 The soul exists and is immortal.
 Modernists are inclined to speak of God’s mercy and love, but rarely his justice.
 Anyone would think that right and wrong no longer existed such is the silence from those who ought to know better.
 Diabolical disorientation is the most convincing explanation I have heard.